Dave Bidini: Writing

 Bidini was first published at 11 years old in the Toronto Suns "Young Sun" pullout section, writing a poem about Maple Leaf hockey player Eddie Shack.
-He started contributing for The Sunshine News, a national highschool newspaper, and later, Toronto alternative rock magazine Shades, for whom he interviewed Harlequin, Devo, The Dickies, R.E.M., Katrina and the Waves, The B-52s, The Ramones and other artists.
-Afterwards, he wrote for OP magazine as well as the Village Voice, which is where his first sports writing appeared – including "Why I Love Wayne," which later became "Why I Love Wayne Bradley," from his book The Five Hole Stories.
+He started contributing for The Sunshine News, a national highschool newspaper, and later, Toronto alternative rock magazine Shades, for whom he interviewed Harlequin, Devo, The Dickies, R.E.M., Katrina and the Waves, The B-52s, Ramones and other artists.
+Afterwards, he wrote for OP magazine as well as The Village Voice, which is where his first sports writing appeared – including "Why I Love Wayne," which later became "Why I Love Wayne Bradley," from his book The Five Hole Stories.

 In 1986, he wrote a piece about Canadian musician Stompin' Tom Connors for Nerve magazine, which ended up encouraging the exiled musician to come out of retirement (the story also appeared in Bidini's first book, On a Cold Road).
-Bidini was a columnist for the Toronto Star between 1991–1993; his stories were written on a portable typewriter from the road and submitted via gas station faxes, and his 1996 tour diary for the same paper became the essence of his first book.
+Bidini was a columnist for the Toronto Star between 1991 and 1993; his stories were written on a portable typewriter from the road and submitted via gas station faxes, and his 1996 tour diary for the same paper became the essence of his first book.

-His second book, Tropic of Hockey, about playing hockey in China, Dubai and Transylvania, was named one of the Top 100 Canadian books of all-time, and established what would become the writer's template: travel, sports and music written from an experiential perspective.
+His second book, Tropic of Hockey, about playing hockey in China, Dubai and Transylvania, was named one of the Top 100 Canadian books of all time, and established what would become the writer's template: travel, sports and music written from an experiential perspective.
 He has been called everything from "the Ry Cooder of hockey" to "George Plimpton soaked in maple syrup."

 His 2006 book The Five Hole Stories, a compilation of erotic short stories set in the world of professional ice hockey, was adapted by One Yellow Rabbit into the stage play Five Hole: Tales of Hockey Erotica, and by Cam Christiansen as the animated short film Five Hole: Tales of Hockey Erotica.